Adelabumowe/aws-config/AWS-config-docs.md

 <ins>___Summary___</ins>

-This document outlines the importance of AWS Config, the step by step guide to enabling AWS Config in Loyalty AWS Organization.
-The primary aim of enabling aws config is to gain visibility and control over the configuration of resources within your AWS environment
+This document outlines the importance of AWS Config, the step by step guide to enabling AWS Config in Loyalty's AWS Organization.
+The primary aim of enabling aws config is to gain visibility and control over the configuration of resources within Loyalty's AWS environment

 <ins>___Goal___</ins>